stijn-dejongh/lovecraft_public_domain/raw_converts/mm.md

 because of the precise mathematical element inherent in building operations.
 The newly bred shoggoths grew to enormous size and singular intelligence, and were represented as taking and executing orders with marvellous quickness.
-They seemed to converse with the Old Ones by mimicking their voices&mdash;a sort of musical piping over a wide range, if poor Lake&rsquo;s dissection had indicated aright&mdash;and to work more from spoken commands than from hypnotic suggestions as in earlier times.
+They seemed to converse with the Old Ones by mimicking their voices--a sort of musical piping over a wide range, if poor Lake's dissection had indicated aright--and to work more from spoken commands than from hypnotic suggestions as in earlier times.
 They were, however, kept in admirable control.
 The phosphorescent organisms supplied light with vast effectiveness, and doubtless atoned for the loss of the familiar polar auroras of the outer-world night.